 NSW land use mapping from 2013 indicates approximately 20 % of the catchment is used for nature conservation including Tyagarah Nature Reserve in the northwest of the catchment and Cumbebin Swamp Nature Reserve.
 Approximately 21 % of land area including Cape Byron State Conservation area and Arakwal National Park is classified as "Other minimal use area".
 Grazing of native vegetation or modified pastures is predominately located in the drained low lying lands and alluvial footslopes and plains in the southwestern quarter of the catchment and accounts for approximately 30 % of the catchment.
 Residential and farm infrastructure accounts for approximately 18 % of the catchment.
 The remainder of the catchment is made up of smaller enterprises such as plantation forestry, horticulture and services.
-Under this land use classified as wetland under the Coastal Management SEPP is much larger than this.
+Under this land use classification only a small area (< 1 %) has been classified as "Marsh/wetland".
+As outlined in Section 2.1 the area classified as wetland under the Coastal Management SEPP is much larger than this.
 Much of the land that sits within the SEPP wetland area is classified as "Other minimal use" or "Grazing native vegetation" under the 2013 land use classes outlined below.